 Tip #4: Bring a sewing tape measure and know the sizes/colors of specific things you need.
 One item I had been searching for was a basket or bin that could fit into an empty nook in my bedroom for craft supply storage.
 When I have specific needs like this I make sure to keep measurements of the space I have to fill on my phone.
 I also bring along a sewing tape measure (it rolls up so tiny!) so I can check to see if items are the correct size right there in the store.
 You may also want to bring color swatches or pictures of a certain things you’re trying to match.
 If you shop prepared then you’ll never take something home that doesn’t fit or leave something behind that could have.

 Tip #5: Shop in the middle of the week.
 Not only will the store be less crowded, but that also means that the good stuff hasn’t been snagged by someone else.
 This Goodwill haul adventure I’m sharing today took place on a Wednesday so I had plenty of time and space to browse around.
-Wandering along, I was shocked when I noticed this Soma water pitcher peeking out at me from the top shelf in the kitchen section.
-I have had this same exact picture on my Amazon wish list for months and here it was waiting for me at Goodwill for only $2 (it retails for $40).
+Wandering along, I was shocked when I noticed this peeking out at me from the top shelf in the kitchen section.
+I have had this same exact pitcher on my Amazon wish list for months and here it was waiting for me at Goodwill for only $2 (it retails for $40).
 Would it still be there if I waited until Saturday to shop?
 Probably not!

 Tip #6: Donate something every time you go.
 Not only does this keep your home from becoming too cluttered, it’s also good thrifting karma to give as you get.
 I’ve been looking for a colorful, light-weight bag to add to my wardrobe for a while and I feel like this one might have been waiting for me as a reward this time for clearing out some old bags on my last visit.
 I love the unique clasp and bright colors.
 It’s so perfect for spring!